future-apologies/informed-citizen/README.md

 # informed-citizen

-this is a repo for a project centered around public office transparency
+this is a repo for a progressive web app centered around public office transparency

 using public apis to collect and display information about the user's elected officials and their actions as public servants